pi314/tq/README.rst

 Assume this utility is called by / soft-linked to / aliased to ``d``,

 * ``d push`` - just push directly like ``drive push``
-* ``d server`` - start a central queue server for local requests
-* ``d pushq`` - queue the push command to the server and exit directly

-  - May need a way to remove the command from queue

 * ``d pushw`` - wait for previous existing ``d`` finishes before push

 Not sure if those are easy to implement.